Continue to content

 Ondernemingsnummer: 0267.393.267

-In case you have any questions about the processing of your personal data, you can always contact us
+In case you have questions about the processing of your personal data, you can always contact us

 The OVB has appointed a Data Protection Officer or Data Protection Officer pursuant to the GDPR.
 The Data Protection Officer can be contacted at dpo@ordevanvlaamsebalies.be.